 - Students with Disabilities—Here’s the recommended statement: The University of Connecticut is committed to protecting the rights of individuals with disabilities and assuring that the learning environment is accessible.
 If you anticipate or experience physical or academic barriers based on disability or pregnancy, please let me know immediately so that we can discuss options.
 Students who require accommodations should contact the Center for Students with Disabilities, Wilbur Cross Building Room 204, (860) 486-2020, or http://csd.uconn.edu/.

 - Makeup Work for Legitimate Absences—Note that UConn does not have an attendance policy (except in relation to the final exam); you are encouraged to allow students to make up work for excused absences.

 - Final Exam Policy—In accordance with UConn policy, students are required to be available for their final exam and/or complete any assessment during the stated time.
 If you have a conflict with this time, you must visit the Dean of Students Office to discuss the possibility of rescheduling this exam.
 If permission is granted, the Dean of Students Office will notify the instructor and student via email of the approval.
-Please note that vacations, previously purchased tickets or reservations, graduations, social events, misreading the assessment schedule, and oversleeping are not viable excuses for missing a final exam.
+Please note that vacations, previously purchased tickets or reservations, social events, misreading the exam schedule and over-sleeping are not viable excuses for missing a final exam.
 If you think that your situation warrants permission to reschedule, please contact the Dean of Students Office with any questions.

 - Other policy statements related to the topics below may also be useful: